grazielesz/grazielesz/README.md

 <h2> hello, i'm graziele!<h2>

 <h4>
-I take technical course in informatics at IFRS and I am a researcher of CNPQ.
+I take technical course in informatics at IFRS, a researcher at CNPq and enthusiastic about music theory and social sciences.
 Always looking for more! ✨
 <h4>

 <h5> ENTJ, 1w8 | she/her.